A Nystr\"{o}m Method for Scattering by a Two-layered Medium with a Rough Boundary: The Well-posedness of the Problems (DBVP) and (IBVP)

-If $K$ is compact on $BC(\mathbb{R})$, then use the Riesz-Fredholm theorem of compact operator, the solvability of the integral equation (\ref{eq18}) can be established by varifing the uniqueness.
-However, due to the unbounded integral, $K$ is not a compact operator, to overcome this difficulty, we follow the approach of \cite{ZC2003}.
-To this end, we need the following uniqueness result.
+Since $K_{f}\tilde{\psi}$ with $\tilde{\psi}\in BC(\mathbb{R})$ is an integral over the unbounded interval $\mathbb{R}$, $K_{f}$ is not a compact operator on $BC(\mathbb{R})$.
+Thus it is impossible to use the Riesz-Fredholm theorem to establish the solvability of the integral equation (\ref{eq35}).
+To overcome this difficulty, we follow the approach in \cite{ZC2003}.
+The following theorem presents the uniqueness of the integral equation (\ref{eq17}).